frncsdrk/avatar/README.md

 Get a customizable avatar with sane defaults

-NOTE: When using `jpeg` as MIME type specifying a background color becomes more important as it is not possible to keep transparency.
+NOTE: When using `image/jpeg` as MIME type specifying a background color becomes more important as it is not possible to keep transparency.

 **query**